vietnux/InnerTune/README.md

 ## Disclaimer

-This project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC, Innertune Media Inc., or any of its affiliates and subsidiaries.
+This project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC, Tuner Music Media Inc., or any of its affiliates and subsidiaries.

 Any trademark, service mark, trade name, or other intellectual property rights used in this project